-While Chuo ward is heavily developed, it also includes sprawling parks where you can get away from the traffic and modern buildings.
+While Chuo Ward is heavily developed, it also includes sprawling parks where you can get away from the traffic and modern buildings.
 Ohori Park is the perfect spot to stretch your legs and take a stroll around part of the city.

-Where to stay: The best hotels in Chuo
+Recommended hotels in Chuo

-Chuo ward includes some of the best hotels in Fukuoka.
+Chuo Ward includes some of the best hotels in Fukuoka.
 As the area technically includes two major downtowns, Chuo ward provides accommodations for every type of traveller.
 Enjoy a stay in a boutique-style hotel near the parks or a resort near the beach.

 - Richmond Hotel Tenjin Nishi-Dori: This hotel is inside the Tenjin district and about two kilometres from Fukuoka Castle.
 The hotel offers comfortable rooms, breakfast, and friendly staff.
 The interior of the hotel has a futuristic vibe, thanks to the spacious lobby and minimalist décor.